LilyAsFlora/reddit-fetch/SECURITY.md

 ## Reporting a Vulnerability

-Open an issue at https://github.com/LilyAsFlora/reddit-fetch/issues with the `security` label.
+Open an issue at https://github.com/LilyAsFlora/reddit-fetch/issues.
 You may expect the vulnerability to be acted on within a week.